Highpoint2000/PeakMeter/README.md

 ## Important notes:

 - You can download an adapted version of the SignalMeterSmall for correct display in the peak meter box here: https://github.com/AmateurAudioDude/FM-DX-Webserver-Plugin-S-Meter
+- If you use the volume slider to recalibrate the volume, you should save the determined reference volume in the web server settings under Tuner as the starting volume.
+This will restore this setting for all users when the website is accessed.

 ## History:

+### v1.0

+- Make the boxes for PI code, frequency and signal smaller
+- Show audiopeakmeter in a new box with space to display the SignalMeterSmall (see important notes!)
+- set volume to 100% an disable volume slider